 Regarding MP3 files Mp3tag works with the tag-type which is currently set to be read resp. set to be written.
 See Mp3tag/Extras/Options/Mpeg.

 When working with FLAC files, Mp3tag reads and writes only the FLAC related tag-type named "VorbisComment".

 The Tag column is only for informational use.
 If you right-click in the header of the columns you can get to their configuration and see the actual definition of each column.
 Then, if you go to this help page you can see an explanation of the variables used.
 You can also use the columns customization dialog to define new columns and to hide the default ones.
 Note that any column definition that has a blank "Field:" is not editable.
 You should see this for the Tag column.

 First, you probably need an understanding of the terminology used by Mp3tag.
 The individual pieces of metadata, like ARTIST and ALBUM and TITLE are called "fields".
 "Tags" are the collection of fields.
 Different types of tags use different conventions for storing data.

 Certain type of files can (or should) contain only one type of tag.
 A FLAC file should only contain a FLAC tag.
 An Mp3 file, on the other hand, can contain more than one type of tag.
 It can contain an ID3v1 tag and an ID3v2 tag, and possibly also an APE tag.
 The Tag column attempts to tell you the type(s) of tags found in the file and which one it read.
 For FLAC files it's generally of little use, although some files will sometimes have an ID3v2 tag.
 For Mp3 files it can be helpful to know what kind of tags a file contains.
-You'll also note that for Mp3 files you can designate which tags are read (under Tools > Options > Tags > Mpeg).
+You'll also note that for Mp3 files you can designate which tags are read (under File > Options > Tags > Mpeg).